plotly/plotly.py/doc/python/configuration-options.md

     thumbnail: thumbnail/modebar-icons.png
 ---

 # Configuration Options

 The `.show()` method that you use to display your figures also accepts a `config` parameter.

 You can set the configuration options for your figure by passing a dictionary to this parameter which contains the options you want to set.

 If you don't set an option's value, it will be automatically be set to the default value for that option.

 For the complete list of configuration options and their defaults see: https://github.com/plotly/plotly.js/blob/master/src/plot_api/plot_config.js

-##### Enable Scroll Zoom
+##### Enabling Scroll Zoom

 This option allows users to zoom in and out of figures using the scroll wheel on their mouse and/or a two-finger scroll.

 ```python
 import plotly.graph_objects as go